FrisovanDijk/tot-sculpin/source/_posts/2018/2018-02-13-adblocker-review-firefox-chrome.md

 It didn't gain much traction, but ever since ABP has been focused allowing nonintrusive ads.
 They do this by whitelisting ads they deem acceptable, marking everything else unacceptable by default and blocking it.

 ABP has been a source of controversy because of its whitelisting practices.
 This originated when they allowed companies to pay a fee to be whitelisted.
-This money went directly to ABP and was nothing more than a bribe to bypass the world\'s most popular adblocker.
+This money went directly to ABP and was nothing more than a bribe to bypass the world's most popular adblocker.

 Functionality aside, I fundamentally disagree with their approach to adblocking.
 Instead of taking the approach of blocking intrusive advertisements, they whitelist some and try to exploit their popularity to earn money.
 This, in my eyes, is a contradictory business model and the reason why I cannot endorse the use of ABP to anyone.